 - 1. Increase/Decrease in NAVPS.
-NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding, and for conversion to shares, if any, as of the end of the reporting day.
+NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding plus the total number of shares outstanding due to deposit for future subscriptions ("DFFS") and for conversion to shares, if any, as of the end of the reporting day.
 Any increase or decrease in NAVPS translates to a prospective capital gain or capital loss, respectively, for the Fund's shareholders. - 2.
 Net Investment Income.
 Represents the total earnings of the Fund from its investment securities, less operating expenses and income tax.
 This gauges how efficiently the Fund utilizes its resources in a given time period.